 Spasms can affect any part of the body, including:

-Many people have experienced spasms at night after a considerable amount of walking, exercise, or when they're about to dream.
-These types of spasms are unrelated to anxiety, but those with anxiety are more prone to believing that their spasms are anxiety related.
-It's important to keep that in mind: some spasms occur naturally with no cause at all, or because of dehydration or exercise.
+Many people have experienced spasms at night after a considerable amount of walking, exercise, or when they're about to pass into deeper phases of sleep.
+These types of spasms are unrelated to anxiety, but those with anxiety are more prone to believing that their spasms are problematic.
+It's important to keep that in mind that some spasms occur naturally with no cause at all, or because of dehydration or exercise.
 Not all natural spasms relate to anxiety, but many people with anxiety think that their spasms are anxiety or health related.

 The exact mechanism that causes spasms is not entirely known.
 Possible causes of anxiety spasms include:

-- Adrenaline – Adrenaline excites the nerves, and is released in large amounts when you experience stress and anxiety.
-It's likely that adrenaline is activating the muscles which, in turn, causes the muscles to fire at random times.
+- Adrenaline Adrenaline excites the nerves, and is released in large amounts when you experience stress and anxiety.
+It's likely that adrenaline is activating the muscles which, in turn, causes the muscles to spasm.

-- Nerve Excitation – Similarly, it's likely that anxiety creates some type of nerve stimulation.
+- Nerve Excitation Similarly, anxiety involves stimulation of neurons, or nerve cells.
 What that stimulation may be is not entirely clear, especially since twitching may occur when the person does not experience any anxiety, but it's possible that the nerves or brain experience changes in nutrition, hydration, or chemical rate in a way that causes them to react.

-- Muscle Stress or Tension – Anxiety also puts a great deal of stress on the muscles themselves.
+- Muscle Stress or Tension Anxiety also puts a great deal of stress on the muscles themselves.
 It's one of the reasons that muscle pain is a common anxiety symptom.
-Since overexertion of muscles can lead to twitching, it's possible that this causes a muscle to randomly twitch uncontrollably.
+Since overexertion of muscles can lead to twitching, it's possible that this may cause a muscle to twitch uncontrollably.

-Even though the causes of this type of twitching is not entirely known, and even though it can affect any part of the body (often the fingers and arms are the most effective, but even eyelids have been known to twitch), anxiety causing these issues is entirely normal.
+Even though the causes of this type of twitching are not entirely understood, and even though it can affect any part of the body (often the fingers and arms are the most effected, but even eyelids have been known to twitch), anxiety causing these issues is entirely normal.